Sagbi bases, defining ideals and algebra of minors: Computing the defining ideal

 \item If $r = 0$, then $\rho(\beta - (a_1Y^{e_1}+\dots+a_mY^{e_m}))$ is added as a generator to $\Ker\pi$. \end{enumerate}

-\begin{remark} (a) Instead of using a retract from $P_i$, $i\ge0$ to $P_0$ one could consider a chain of retracts $\rho_{i+1}: P_{i+1} \to P_i$, and go down the chain at the end.
+\begin{remark} (a) Instead of using a retraction from $P_i$, $i\ge0$ to $P_0$ one could consider a chain of retractions $\rho_{i+1}: P_{i+1} \to P_i$, and go down the chain at the end.
 However, it seemed easier to implement the ``all at once'' method above.

-(b) In addition to the defining ideal the library also returns the retract $\rho$, in other words, expressions of the \Sagbi{} basis elements in terms of the variables in $P_0$.
+(b) In addition to the defining ideal the library also returns the retraction $\rho$, in other words, expressions of the \Sagbi{} basis elements in terms of the variables in $P_0$.
 These are often much shorter than the representations of the elements as polynomials in $R$. \end{remark}

-For the computation of the \Sagbi{} basis without the defining ideal the Singular library sabiNormaliz.lib has $3$ variants of the \Sagbi{} algorithm: \begin{enumerate} \item[(Gen)] uses the \Sagbi{} algorithm as given above and can be applied to all subalgebras of polynomial rings. \item[(Deg)] can be applied to graded subalgebras of standard graded polynomial rings.
-In computing the \Sagbi{} it proceeds degree by degree. \item[(Hilb)]can be applied in the same cases as (Deg), provided the Hilbert series is known.
+For the computation of the \Sagbi{} basis without the defining ideal the Singular library sagbiNormaliz.lib has $3$ variants of the \Sagbi{} algorithm: \begin{enumerate} \item[(Gen)] uses the \Sagbi{} algorithm as given above and can be applied to all subalgebras of polynomial rings. \item[(Deg)] can be applied to graded subalgebras of standard graded polynomial rings.
+In computing the \Sagbi{} basis it proceeds degree by degree. \item[(Hilb)]can be applied in the same cases as (Deg), provided the Hilbert series is known.
 It proceeds by degrees, using that the next ``critical'' degree can be read from the Hilbert function.
 Moreover, it avoids subductions as soon as it is clear that, roughly speaking, as many ``new'' elements of the \Sagbi{} basis have been found as predicted by the difference of Hilbert functions of $A$ and the subalgebra of $A$ generated by the subset of the \Sagbi{} basis computed so far. \end{enumerate} See \cite[Sect.
 4]{BCSagbi} for more precise information on these variants.